pulumi/workshops/archive/aws-intro/csharp/lab-01/01-creating-a-new-project.md

 * **`iac-workshop.csproj`**: your project's project file
 * **`Pulumi.yaml`**: your project's metadata, containing its name and language

-Run `cat MyStack.cs` to see the contents of your project's empty program:
+Create a `MyStack.cs` and make the contents of your project's program look like the following:

 ```csharp
 using Pulumi;